-Bethel Campus Fellowship-To lead students to Christ and prepare them to become reliable men and women that God can entrust with His Word.
+Bethel Campus Fellowship-leads students to Christ and prepares them to become reliable men and women that God can entrust with His word.

-Better Together Interfaith Team-To promote interfaith cooperation on campus and raise awareness of different religious and non-religious backgrounds among students.
+Better Together Interfaith Team-promotes interfaith cooperation and action among students of different religious and non-religious values.